KSP-KOS/KOS/doc/source/structures/communication/connection.rst

     True if the connection is opened and messages can be sent.
 For CPU connections this will be always true if the destionation CPU belongs to the same vessel as the current CPU.
     For vessel connections this will be always true in stock game. :ref:`RemoteTech <remotetech>` introduces the concept of connectivity and may cause this to be false.
+    The connection has to be opened only in the moment of sending the message in order for it to arrive.
+If connection is lost after the message was sent, but before it arrives at its destination it will have no effect on whether the message will reach its destination or not.

 .. attribute:: Connection:DELAY